fenago/pytest-quick-start-guide/pytest-quickstart/Lab_7.md

 So, we have come to the end of our quick start guide.
-In this book, we had a complete overview, from using pytest on the command-line all the way to tips and tricks to convert existing test suites to make use of the powerful pytest features.
+In this course, we had a complete overview, from using pytest on the command-line all the way to tips and tricks to convert existing test suites to make use of the powerful pytest features.
 You should now be comfortable using pytest